Hunanbean-Collective/MakeHuman-Additions/faceshapes/readme.txt

 All credit for the MHX2 Plugin belongs to Thomas Larsson, without which this would not be possible in its current easy form.

 This is beta 0.4 More accurate and finalized version coming soon
+Note: due to limited interest i am working on other projects instead of updating this one rapidly.
+This works well as it is now.
+The only future changes would be to further perfect the mouth shapes.